recursivelymanan-org/checkers/README.md

 Personal project I'm working on in order to better learn Java!
 I usually live-stream my work on this progress through twitch (<https://twitch.tv/literatureeee>)

+coding on this portion is largely complete for now, currently learning front end in an effort to eventually make this a full stack app. stay tuned :p

 ## Project Info
 Game takes into consideration all the rules of checkers.
 A piece may move diagonally one space forward to an empty space, or diagonally over ONE enemy piece to an empty space to capture that enemy piece.
 A piece becomes a "king piece" after reaching the opponent's first row, and from there the piece can now move backwards in addition to forwards.
 THIS KING PIECE DOES NOT GAIN ANY OTHER